 A long-term study from Harvard showed that women who ate the most cruciferous vegetables such as broccoli, cabbage (they contain the phytochemicals indoles and isothiocyanates) and green leafy vegetables showed less cognitive decline than women who ate fewer of these veggies.

 Plus, they also scored better on tests measuring general cognition and memory.
-Try to include at least a ½ cup of green vegetables in your diet every day says Mayuri.
+Try to include at least a ½ cup of green vegetables in your diet every day, recommends Mayuri.

 This is because anthocyanin helps to reduce oxidation and free radical damage to brain cells.
 Plus anthocyanins may help ward off neurological diseases such as Alzheimer’s and dementia.